-A new BCA is being completed and will be available in the fall of 2018; this may affect the requirements for the Social Housing Reserve contributions.
+New BCA's are in the process of being completed and this may affect the requirements for the Social Housing Reserve contributions.

-The approved 2018 Budget increased the contribution to the Social Housing Reserve by \$12,358.
-In 2018, the reserve contribution will be \$407,185.
+The approved 2019 Budget increased the contribution to the Social Housing Reserve by \$12,358.
+In 2019, the reserve contribution will be \$419,543.